 Below is a list of common multiple profitability metrics you can calculate/use in your relative valuation approach, along with a more detailed description of EBTIDA and EBIT:

-EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization), is a widely used measure for operating cash flow and measure of profitability, as it reflects the company's total cash operating costs for producing its products, ignoring financing costs and non-cash charges.
-EBITDA is free of differences that result from tax regime (i.e, tax expense) and capital structure (i.e., interest expense), which makes the figure ideal for an "apples-to-apples" comparison between comps.
+EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization), is a widely used measure for operating cash flow and profitability, as it reflects the company's total cash operating costs for producing its products, ignoring financing costs and non-cash charges.
+EBITDA is free of differences that result from tax regime (e.g, tax expense) and capital structure (e.g., interest expense), which makes the figure ideal for an "apples-to-apples" comparison between comps.